nabsiddiqui/nabsiddiqui_old_jekyll_site/CV.md

 ### Academic Work History

-> **Provost Dissertation Fellow for New Media and Everyday Life, College of William and Mary,** 2017- 2018
+> **Provost Dissertation Fellow, College of William and Mary,** 2017- 2018
 > **Teaching Fellow for New Media and Everyday Life**, College of William and Mary, 2016-2017
+> *Classroom Instructor for Keio University/College of William and Mary Cross-Cultural Collaboration,* College of William and Mary, 2016
-> **Teaching Fellow for Information Age in America**, College of William and Mary, Fall 2015-Present
+> **Teaching Fellow for Information Age in America**, College of William and Mary, Fall 2015-2016
 > **Webmaster and Program Assistant**, American Studies, College of William and Mary, Fall 2013-Present
 > **Teaching Assistant for Cinema and the Modernization of US Culture**, College of William and Mary, Spring 2015
 > **Research Associate at the University of Richmond Digital Scholarship Lab**, Summer 2013